 Table 3 is important since it provides guidance in the weights that should be considering when evaluating each idea individually.
 As stated before, Algorithm Accuracy is the most relevant criteria in idea selection for this work and should account for 41% of the decision.
 In the other hands, only 10% of the weight when assessing an idea should be related to time restrictions.
 Having this data, it is now possible to go through each idea and select the most valuable one.

-– This idea would be ideal in terms of time restrictions, improving speed of development and simultaneously provide a theoretical easy way to increase algorithm accuracy.
+Continue the work of an individual researcher that has publicly made his work available to the community – This idea would be ideal in terms of time restrictions, improving speed of development and simultaneously provide a theoretical easy way to increase algorithm accuracy.
 However, there is no relevant data that suggest improved accuracy when building upon existing work.
 It is also not easy to determine if this idea is meaningful for the community since it does not bring a new perspective nor achieves technical details, since the implementation is already there.

-– This idea starts from the premise that a good dataset exists and is able to classify more than 11 genres, and gives appropriate time to dedicate to build a more accurate and efficient classification algorithm.
+Build a technical solution from scratch, using a dataset that was previously defined – This idea starts from the premise that a good dataset exists and is able to classify more than 11 genres, and gives appropriate time to dedicate to build a more accurate and efficient classification algorithm.
 At the same time is contributing to the community by providing a new perspective of development and allows the visibility for technical achievement.
 It is not blocked from the beginning due to time restrictions.

-– This idea starts from the premise thar everything will be built from scratch.
+Build a technical solution and a dataset from scratch – This idea starts from the premise thar everything will be built from scratch.
 While building a dataset from scratch would definitely be helpful to the community and allowing for flexibility in terms of what can be classified, time consumed on this specific task would suck the entire time, not allowing enough time to improve algorithm accuracy, which is the most importance criteria.
 Therefore, this idea should not be considered.

-– Although the idea would highly align with community meaningfulness, it would not provide direct response to the most important criteria, which is algorithm accuracy.
+Use previous research to identify common points of implementation and propose a guideline of implementation that is accepted by the community – Although the idea would highly align with community meaningfulness, it would not provide direct response to the most important criteria, which is algorithm accuracy.

-– This idea aligns with the previously presented one.
+Build a music genre classification framework – This idea aligns with the previously presented one.
 It emphases on community meaningfulness, but rejects or not direct aligns with algorithm accuracy.

-Considering all the points above, the chosen idea for this dissertation in the idea “”.
+Considering all the points above, the chosen idea for this dissertation in the idea “Build a technical solution from scratch, using a dataset that was previously defined”.
 In chapter 5 of this document, it is presented a design proposal to the solution based on this idea.
 All further topics in the document may focus on the concretization of this idea and aligned with it.

 Concept Definition